fcollf/DayPlannerUI/README.md

 To define a custom appearance and behavior for your planner elements, follow these steps:

-### Define Your Custom Element View:
+### 1. Define Your Custom Element View

 Create a SwiftUI view that represents how you want each element in the planner to appear.
-This view can be as simple or complex as your application requires, including text, images, shapes, animations, and more.
+Ensure your view expands to fill the available space by setting the frame to maximum width and height.
+This view can include text, images, shapes, animations, and more to suit your application's needs.

+For more dynamic and size-adaptive layouts, consider using `ViewThatFits` to provide different view presentations based on the available space, especially useful when elements are resized.

 Here's a basic template for a custom element view: